 “And I am deeper in my hole and beginning to be buried by shame.
 It’s dark.
 It’s scary.
 It’s physically and mentally painful – and it’s an all too familiar home.
 I’ve visited it many times.”

 It’s a knot in my stomach so tight it feels like a medical emergency.
 It’s nausea that rises to the top of my throat and stays there.
-It’s migraine headaches that force me to stay in completely silent, dark rooms until the pain subsides.
+It’s migraine headaches that force me to stay in entirely silent, dark rooms until the pain subsides.

 Then there’s the fatigue.
 Chronic, horrible fatigue.
-The fatigue you get when you have an awful flu and then multiply it by 100.
+The fatigue you get when you have awful flu and then multiply it by 100.
 It’s not having the physical or mental ability to get out of bed.
 It’s having to take long naps during the day – not because I want to, but because my body is so exhausted I have no choice.
 It feels like no matter how much or how little I sleep, I will always be tired.

 Then comes the mental fog.
 A fog that feels similar to recovering from a concussion.
 Every sentence, every word has to be thought about and sometimes I can’t think of the word.
 It’s knowing I have done something a thousand times, yet struggling to remember how to do it again.

-On top of all of those things are over-riding feelings of shame and desperation.
+On top of all of those things are overriding feelings of shame and desperation.